 Arthur Freed was originally inspired to write the lyrics for this when he saw from his Seattle sheet music shop a man saturated by rain dancing past his shop window.
 Nacio Herb Brown, a composer who often worked with Freed on MGM musicals, wrote the music.
 It debuted in one of the first musical sound films, Hollywood Revue 1929, and was a big hit for star Cliff Edwards.

-Some years later, Arthur Freed, now a producer for MGM, wanted to increase the revenue from his old lyrics so he commissioned Betty Comden and Adolphe Green to construct a musical around his songs, which became the film Singin' In The Rain.
-Gene Kelly, who was sick with a cold, performed this famous rain drenched dance number in the movie over 2 days while struggling with a fever of 103 degrees.
-The rain was made up of a blend of water and milk to make sure it showed up on camera. (thanks, Edward Pearce - Ashford, Kent, England)
+Some years later, Arthur Freed, now a producer for MGM, wanted to increase the revenue from his old lyrics so he commissioned Betty Comden and Adolph Green to construct a musical around his songs, which became the film Singin' In The Rain..
+Gene Kelly, along with Debbie Reynolds and Donald O'Connor, stars as a silent film star struggling with the transition to "talkies."
+Kelly, who was sick with a cold, performed this famous rain-drenched dance number in the movie over two days while struggling with a fever of 103 degrees.
+A long-standing myth claims the rain was made up of a blend of water and milk to make sure it showed up on camera, but Kelly attributes the effect to clever backlighting.

 In 2005 a big beat version by electronic act Mint Royale peaked at #20 in the UK thanks to its use in a Gene Kelly cgi-enhanced TV advertisement for Volkswagen Golf.
 It returned to the UK Top 30 in 2008 as a result of 14-year-old George Sampson winning the talent show Britain's Got Talent with a recreation of the dance routine used in the ad.
 To the surprise of many chart-watchers, in its second week on the chart it made a Gene Kelly-like leap all the way to the top position.